OwlSoul/tango_sensors/README.md

 to recharge your batteries.
 Creating ROS apps for Android may take all your sanity in one day.

 I do not own Google Tango on permanent basis, so this app can be considered "unmaintained".
-Application is provided AS IS with no guarantees, and is not recommended for production usage at all.
+Application is provided AS IS with no guarantees, and is not recommended for production usage.
+Feel free to use it for personal or academic purposes.

 Refer to wiki section for learning how to work with this application.